kent-rasmussen/azt/ROADMAP.md

 #Roadmap
+Verification nodes don't seem to be updated with change in sort group name.
+Is this a threading problem?
 I need some check that columns of sort buttons aren't being pushed off the screen (and if so, auto-reduce the number)
   - maybe take button width, and have screenwidth/max button as the largest acceptable button columns value.
 Consider removing CVT distinct features from task manager.